kedro-org/vscode-kedro/assets/markdown/new_project.md

 # Create a new Kedro project

-There are several ways to create a new Kedro project.
-This page explains the flow to create a basic project using `kedro new` to output a project directory containing the basic files and subdirectories that make up a Kedro project.
-Please note that users are expected to have [`Git`](https://git-scm.com/) installed, as it is a requirement for the `kedro new` flow.

-You can also create a new Kedro project with a starter that adds code for a common project use case.
-[Starters are explained separately](../starters/starters.md) and the [spaceflights tutorial](../tutorial/tutorial_template.md) illustrates their use.

 ## Introducing `kedro new`

 To create a basic Kedro project containing the default code needed to set up your own nodes and pipelines, navigate to your preferred directory and type: